AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 to indicate that rewards are not available.
 This allows investigation of the impact of motivation and attention on patterns of neural activity.

-During imaging sessions (but not during training), stimulus presentations were randomly omitted with a 5% probability resulting in an extended gray screen period between two presentations of the same stimulus, disrupting the expected cadence of stimulus presentations.
+During imaging sessions (but not during training), stimulus presentations are randomly omitted with a 5% probability resulting in an extended gray screen period between two presentations of the same stimulus, disrupting the expected cadence of stimulus presentations.
 The change and pre-change stimulus presentations